Mortgage Capacity Assessment Report

-What information should I know to help my advisor generate a mortgage capacity report?
+What information should I know to help my adviser generate a mortgage capacity report?

 There is some key information that you need to know to ensure that your report can be started.
-There is then the potential variable scenarios that you should consider, based on maintenance payments, childcare and your current work situation (if that needs to change to support your family).
+There are potential variable scenarios that you should consider, based on maintenance payments, childcare and your current work situation (if that needs to change to support your family).

-Investment Details – When building your capacity report your investments come into consideration.
-Not everyone has investments but if you do an up to date value or statement is beneficial when building a credible clear mortgage capacity report.
+Not everyone has investments but if you do an up-to-date value or statement is beneficial when building a credible clear mortgage capacity report.